Select Dynamic field

 What to expect from the culture of Montana?

 The people of Montana are one of the friendliest.
 They readily welcome everyone and greet even strangers with a wave.
 The people here are highly sensitive about their animals, so try not to hit any while you drive.
+According to a World Population Review ranking of states based on how friendly they are to tourists, Montana came in at number 36.

 How many days do you need to see Montana?